 Brenda van Ginkel uses her experience as a strategist and creative director to nimbly focus solutions to each client's needs.
 Just as no two clients are the same, each plan, website or creative initiative is unique for each client.
 Brenda's strategies, content and tactics for digital and in-real-life brand marketing communications deliver audience engagement, using the Narrative Build method to help clients inspire, inform and invite.
 It's a creative strategy process that Brenda developed from working with big brands and startups so budding brands or brands in transition can forge lasting connections with hearts and minds.

-Inspire: At the first point of contact, we attract people with something that elicits a positive emotional response, creating a gut reaction.
-Rather than bombarding people with information and telling them what to do, this is the opener at a dinner party that makes people feel good and want to know more.
-Inform: Now that we have peoples' attention, we can answer some of their questions, help them understand the problem being solved and the offering a bit better and describe the options.
+Inspire: At the first point of contact, attract people with something that elicits a positive emotional response, creating a gut reaction.
+Rather than bombarding people with information and telling them what to do, this is the opener at a dinner party that appeals to people and makes them want to know more.
+Inform: Now that we have peoples' attention, answer some of their questions, help them understand the offering a bit better and describe it, show how it works.
 This is where a brand becomes a subject expert.
 Invite: This last part is the closer, the invitation that brings people into the fold and converts them into customers, supporters and advocates for the brand.

-This smart methodology has been shown to be effective on the planning level – on brand communications strategies as an example – and on the tactical level where each piece of content does its job.
-The step to invite becomes a call-to-action.
+This smart methodology has been shown to be effective on the planning level – on brand communications planning, campaigns and audience engagement strategies – as well as on the tactical level where each piece of content does its job and the step to invite becomes a call-to-action.

-Working with purpose-led small and midsize businesses, social ventures and nonprofits that are developing innovative products and impact-driven services as well as with the arts sector, Brenda has created plans, campaigns and visual presence that have acted as springboards for clients, connecting them with customers, donors, partners and media.
+Working with purpose-led small and midsize businesses, social ventures and nonprofits developing innovative products and impact-driven services, the plans, campaigns and visual presence that Brenda has contributed to have become springboards for clients' brands, with growth from new ties with customers, partners and media.

-Brenda has created content that has built trust and reputation for leaders, so they are on-point with messaging that is relevant now.
-For clients in a range of specialized niches – such as water tech, cleantech, social impact, food innovation, healthcare, consumer goods and culture sectors – the content, websites and campaigns developed have boosted clients' brands with lasting results, beyond the expectation of the project brief.
+Brenda has created content that has built trust and reputation for leaders, helping them be on-point with messaging that is relevant now.
+Across a range of specialized niches – such as water tech, cleantech, social impact, food innovation, healthcare, consumer goods and culture sectors – the content, websites and campaigns developed have boosted clients' brands with lasting results, beyond the expectation of the project brief.

 Brenda specializes in clients who support social and environmental responsibility.
-Past volunteer work includes mentoring for HackerNest; advisor to MaRS' social innovation, tech and cleantech ventures; mentor for Futurpreneur startups.
-She has participated in conferences and tech events on aging, supporting audience engagement and the user experience for new solutions.
+Her volunteer work includes having mentored for HackerNest; advisor to MaRS' social innovation, tech and cleantech ventures and mentoring Futurpreneur startups.
+She has participated in conferences and tech events on aging, supporting audience engagement and user experience for new solutions.
 She is a past board member for Freshwater Future Canada and TIFF volunteer for the film festival.
-Constantly learning, Brenda has taken courses in business model generation, digital design, inbound content, user experience, inclusive leadership and eco-based disaster resilience to create up-to-the minute digital presence for brands and help clients communicate the pressing issues of change in ways that are meaningful to their audiences.
+Constantly learning, Brenda has taken courses in business model generation, digital design, inbound content, user experience, inclusive leadership and eco-based disaster resilience to help clients communicate issues in ways that are meaningful to the people they want to reach.

-Brenda van Ginkel has more than 30 years of internationally-recognized experience on high-profile lifestyle, packaged goods, travel/hospitality, fashion, financial, retail and media brands; such as Fairmont Hotels & Resorts and Canadian Pacific Hotels, Levi's, Club Monaco, Coca Cola, Ocean Spray, Kraft, Knorr, Mead Johnson, Wampole vitamins, BMO, Imperial Oil, Suzuki and more.
-Along with branded magazines for leading health and beauty and home décor labels, Brenda has art directed Toronto Life magazine and Maclean's (as contributing art director).
-Some of her design, advertising and editorial work is included in the permanent collection of the Royal Ontario Museum in a collection with other gold award-winning work from the Canadian Advertising & Design Club of Canada.
-The campaigns and magazines she has contributed to have consistently developed new markets and expanded brand awareness – and have informed her rewarding consulting practice supporting impact- and purpose-led projects.
+Brenda van Ginkel has worked on high-profile lifestyle, packaged goods, travel/hospitality, fashion, financial, retail and media brands such as Fairmont Hotels & Resorts and Canadian Pacific Hotels, Levi's, Club Monaco, Coca Cola, Ocean Spray, Kraft, Knorr, Mead Johnson, Wampole vitamins, BMO, Imperial Oil, Suzuki and more.
+Along with magazines for leading retail brands, Brenda art directed Toronto Life magazine and was a contributing art director to Maclean's magazine.
+Some of her work in design, advertising and magazines is included in the permanent collection of the Royal Ontario Museum in a collection of Gold Awards from the Canadian Advertising & Design Club of Canada.
+The campaigns and magazines she has contributed to consistently developed trust and respect in markets and expanded brand awareness – and has informed her rewarding consulting practice supporting purpose-led projects.